kkhan01/Polybius/README.md

 4. Drag the enitirity of the `Polybius/` directory into the extensions tab (drag and drop!)
 5. Interact with the extension as you would any

-6. When interacting with the extension, be sure to click on the Polybius icon and then choosing `Options` to set up "Rules" to be used during your sessions.
+6. When interacting with the extension, be sure to click on the Polybius icon and thenCall choosing `Options` to set up "Rules" to be used during your sessions.